whatnameisit/Samsung-ATIV-One-5-DM500A2J-K26L-Hackintosh/README.md

   1. Delete the kernel patch `Fake CPUID` and enjoy native power management and advanced CPU features.
   2. Inject a working `ig-platform-id` and `SSDT-PNLF` found in OpenCorePkg bundle for working iGPU QE/CI and native brightness control.
 Test the HDMI-out and configure the framebuffer.
   3. Change `SMBIOS` to iMac14,4 which is an iGPU-only model.
 You can update to Big Sur with no problem.
 You still have DRM and sound noise issues.
   4. Insert BCM94360 variants into mini PCIe.
 There are three antennas on the mainboard: two from Atheros AR9565 / AR3012 and one from TV Tuner Card originally on mini PcIe slot.
 All share the form factor of U.FL.
 Although there are many other options, I would recommend BCM943602CS with adapters and antennas, so that both Wi-Fi and Bluetooth are natively supported with full Apple Airport features and full speed.
+The adapters are shown in [Bluetooth enhancement](#bluetooth-enhancement).
   5. Study and create an AppleALC layout and fix sound noise.

 ## Bluetooth enhancement